lucamoroz/iot-blockchain-data-integration/data-filter/README.md

 - `MQTT_ELECTRICAL_TOPIC`
 - `MQTT_ELECTRICAL_FILTERED_TOPIC` where electrical filtered data will be published

+Filtering parameters are saved in the folder `filters/`, following the JSON format.
+See REST Endpoints section for more info: the format is the same.

 ## Notes
 - Allow IDEA IDE to process lombok annotations by install plugin lombok.